xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

 # Positive Practice Plans
 * if you loose engagement put your clubs down
+* find out a distance on each hole where you can shoot even par. changes your mindset

 # Tips nr.
 20
 * "have fun and smile" said Jack Nicklaus to Patrick Cantley (winner of a PGATOUR event that week)